lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

         * **RewriteRule .* - [E=PROXY_USER:%{LA-U:REMOTE_USER}, NS]**: This line is a little bit of magic.
 What it does, is for every request use the rewriteEngines look-ahead (LA-U) feature to determine what the REMOTE_USER variable would be set to after processing the request.
 Then assign the result to the variable PROXY_USER.
 This is necessary as the REMOTE_USER variable is not available to the RequestHeader function.

-        * **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend Grafana containing the username.
+        * **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend ThingSPIN containing the username.

-* The **RequestHeader unset Authorization** removes the Authorization header from the HTTP request before it is forwarded to Grafana.
-This ensures that Grafana does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in Grafana).
+* The **RequestHeader unset Authorization** removes the Authorization header from the HTTP request before it is forwarded to ThingSPIN.
+This ensures that ThingSPIN does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in ThingSPIN).

-* The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our Grafana server running on port 3000.
+* The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our ThingSPIN server running on port 3000.

 ## Full walk through using Docker.

-For this example, we use the official Grafana docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)
+For this example, we use the official ThingSPIN docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)

 * Create a file `grafana.ini` with the following contents